Department of Finance, Economics, and Accounting

 1. All Bachelor of Science business students enrolling in the college will list their major as “Undecided-MGMT” until the completion of all lower division (freshman and sophomore) courses.
 Upon completion of these 60 hours with a GPA of 2.00 or higher, students will be reclassified to one of the five business degree majors (accounting, business economics, finance, management, or marketing).

-2. While taking lower division courses, all students should schedule English composition and math courses each semester until such courses requirements are completed.
+2. While taking lower division courses, all students should schedule English composition and math courses each semester until such course requirements are completed.

 4. Students who begin their program at JSU will follow the program of study outlined in the JSU catalog that is current at the time they initially enroll.
 However, if at some later date a student wishes to change to a more recent catalog, this is permissible.
 Students electing to change to a more recent catalog will need to satisfy all requirements of the selected catalog.
 See appropriate section of the university catalog for Catalog Requirements and Time Limits.